 Watch the rise time

-There is a range offered for the rise time, but you'll want to watch it carefully because as soon as it comes close to the rim of the pan, preheat the oven to get it ready to bake.
+There is a range offered for the rise time, but you'll want to watch it carefully because as soon as it comes close to the rim of the pan, it will need to bake within a few minutes.
 If left to rise too long, two things may happen: 1.
 The bread will overflow in the pan while rising or 2.
 The bread will overflow in the oven, while baking.
 Either way, a mess!

 You may remember or even seen people tapping the top of a loaf of gluten yeast bread to check for doneness... if it sounded hollow, then it's done, if not, you'd let it bake longer.